Content Author's Note:

 The Objective

-The Job Instruction Program objective is to trains group members in how to quickly train employees to do the job correctly, safely, and conscientiously.
-The outcome helps team leaders develop a well-trained workforce resulting in less scrap and rework, fewer accidents, and less tool and equipment damage.
+The Job Instruction Program trains team leaders in how to quickly train employees to do the job correctly, safely, and conscientiously.
+The objective is to help Team leaders develop a well-trained workforce resulting in less scrap and rework, fewer accidents, and less tool and equipment damage.

 The Method

-The On-Job Instruction program TWI Trainer trains group members in how to effectively break down a job for instruction.
+The On-Job Instruction program trains team leaders in how to effectively break down a job for instruction.
 The method emphasizes preparing team members to learn, giving a proper demonstration, identifying key points in the job and safety is always a key point, observing a team member perform the job, and tapering off coaching and continuing to follow up.

 The Outcomes